Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Elements of the Higher Chow Group

-where $L$ runs through all finite extensions of $K$ and $N_{L/K}$ is the norm map.
-A theorem of Bloch \cite{bloc} says that $CH^1(X_L,1)$ is simply $L^{*}$ where $L$ is the field of definition of $X_L$ -- so such an element looks like a sum of elements of the type $ (C, a ) $, where $C$ is a curve on $X_L$ and $a$ is in $L^*$.
-The group of {\em indecomposable} elements of $CH^2(X,1)$ is the quotient of $CH^2(X,1)$ by the subgroup of decomposable elements.
+where $\BL$ runs through all finite extensions of $\K$ and $N_{\BL/\K}$ is the norm map.
+The subgroup of {\em decomposable elements} $CH^2_{dec}(X,1)$ is the image of this map.
+A theorem of Bloch \cite{bloc} [Theorem 6.1], says that $CH^1(X_{\BL},1)$ is simply $\BL^{*}$ where $\BL$ is the field of definition of $X_{\BL}$ -- so such an element looks like a sum of elements of the type $ (C, a ) $, where $C$ is a curve on $X_{\BL}$ and $a$ is in $\BL^*$.
+The group of {\em indecomposable} elements of $CH^2(X,1)$ is the quotient group

+In general it is not so easy to show that this group is non-trivial and in some instances, for example for $X=\CP^2$, it is trivial.